List of Yukon NDP members

 This is a list of members of the Yukon, Canada, branch of the Co-operative Commonwealth Federation (CCF), a social democratic political party, and its successor, the Yukon New Democratic Party (NDP).

+List by date of election

 1944 general election

 One CCF candidate was elected in the 1944 election to the Yukon Territorial Council.
 Three seats were available.
 The other two seats were won by non-partisan candidates.